Bedale

 The Wensleydale Railway

-A railway service into the Yorkshire Dales running from Leeming Bar, near the A1(M) towards Bedale, Finghall, Leyburn and Redmire, at the edge of the
+A heritage railway service into Wensleydale running from Scruton and Leeming Bar, near the

 Further information at the